- Historical Dance

 Dancing Made Easy, Coll, 1922

-And always remember, my friends, that this is the Jazz Age, and Jazz isn't about rules, it's about improvisation.
+And always remember, my friends, that this is the Jazz Age, and Jazz isn't about rules, it's about freedom.

 The Dance Hold

 One of the distinguishing features of Jazz Age dancing was the hold.
-The "ballroom position" of the Jazz Age was extremely close.
+The "ballroom position" of the Jazz Age was extremely close: body-to-body.
 It was a gentle embrace rather than a "frame".
 There was no daylight between partners.
 People of the era, if they were of similar heights, really could, and frequently did, dance cheek to cheek.

 This results in a dance that is very different from eras where the partners have some distance between them.
-This embrace is not a minor stylistic detail, it is an essential part of the dance and everything flows from this foundation of two people with no space between them.
+This embrace is not a minor stylistic detail, it is an essential part of the dance and everything flows from this foundation of two people in close physical contact.

 Because of this close embrace, the lead differs from the modern "frame" where partners are distinctly separated.
 The ballroom frame of today relies on dynamic tension to allow the lead to quickly impart cues to his partner with his arms, hands and body while the lady's arms offer constant resistance and tension so she knows instantly when something is happening.
 A modern frame allows the lead to easily steer his partner through any number of broad and kinetic moves and is perfect for a modern style that is focused on the outward visual impact of the dance.
 It was not so in the Jazz Age.